-If your window frames show the signs of old peeling paint, remember that you should not paint over it.
+If your window frames show signs of old peeling paint, do not paint over them.

-Instead, you should first remove the paint completely from the frame and then prepare the surface for painting.
+Instead, first, remove the paint altogether from the frame and then prepare the surface for painting.

-For an old stubborn paint that is hard to remove, you are going to need a paint stripper, as opposed to painting thinners like turpentine and mineral spirits.
+For an old stubborn paint that’s hard to remove, you are going to need a paint stripper, as opposed to paint thinners like turpentine and mineral spirits.

-Because paint stripper is a stronger chemical, it should be handled with gloves and protective eyewear.
+Because paint stripper is a more potent chemical, it should be handled with gloves and protective eyewear.

-Using a paintbrush, apply the homemade paint stripper on thickly over the old paint.
+Using a paintbrush, apply the store-bought or homemade paint stripper thickly over the old paint.

-Make sure you are thorough and get the stripper over every part of the paint to include cracks and gaps between the wood panels.
+Make sure you thoroughly get the stripper over every part of the paint, including cracks and gaps between the wood panels.

 The label on the paint stripper should specify how long to leave the stripper to set it into the paint.

-After waiting for the specified amount of time, use a firm but non-damaging edge to scrape the paint off.
+After waiting for a specified time, use a firm but non-damaging edge to scrape the paint off.

-This can be a plastic putty knife, credit card, or something similar.
+This can be a plastic putty knife, an old credit card, or something similar.

-If the paint did not come completely off, use a heat gun for paint removal to soften the paint.
+If the paint does not come entirely off, use a heat gun for paint removal to soften the paint.

 Then add a little bit more paint remover and try again.

-Once all the paint is removed, wipe the area down with a cloth damp with water to clean off any last debris and remaining paint stripper.
+Once all the paint is removed, wipe the area with a damp cloth to clean off any last debris and remaining paint stripper.

 Once the area is clean and dry, you are ready to apply the paint.